December 18, 2024

 Rachel Dibble, BPA | © RTO Insider LLC

 Dibble was just one of a half-dozen or so BPA staffers who attended the Nov.
-12 Markets+ Executive Committee about a mile from their headquarters building.
-She cast nearly 20 votes as the group easily approved the latest batch of protocol language, leaving only a few remaining sections that will likely be up for approval during MPEC’s January meeting in Tempe, Ariz.
+12 Markets+ Participant Executive Committee about a mile from the agency’s headquarters building in Portland.
+She cast nearly 20 votes as the group easily approved the latest batch of protocol language, leaving only a few remaining sections that likely will be up for approval during MPEC’s January meeting in Tempe, Ariz.

 Most of the language was brought forward by the Markets+ Design Working Group, which sought approval on everything from energy and flexibility products to “those things that go kerplunk,” according to the group’s vice chair, Xcel Energy’s Nick Detmer.